authelia/authelia/docs/configuration/secrets.md

 ## Environment variables

-A secret can be configured using an environment variable with prefix AUTHELIA_ and followed by the path of the option capitalized and with dots replaced by underscores.
+A secret can be configured using an environment variable with the prefix AUTHELIA_ followed by the path of the option capitalized and with dots replaced by underscores.

 For instance the LDAP password is identified by the path